AlishaKK/sky_cast_agent/README.md

 ## 📌 Usage
 - Start the chatbot, and interact with it through the Chainlit UI.
-- Ask for the weather using a city name (e.g., "Find the weather in Karachi").
+- Ask for the weather using a city name (e.g., "Find the weather in Islamabad").

-## 📜 License
-This project is licensed under the MIT License.

 ---